DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Theme Verification

 Upon building, the theme runs some basic verification to check if all necessary files and configurations are in place.
-If it encounters an error it shows so in adding an information bar on all your sites.
+If it encounters an error it shows this by adding an information bar on all your sites.
 You can disable this, e.g., in a production environment, by setting `show_errors` to `false` (default: `true`).

 Example: